Discover more from Barefoot TEFL Teacher

-Two days ago, I was honoured to present at a webinar, ‘Kids Deserve Education’.
-My talk was called “The AI Education Revolution: Navigating the Next Three Years”.
+Two days ago, I was honoured to present at a webinar titled ‘Kids Deserve Education’.
+My talk was titled “The AI Education Revolution: Navigating the Next Three Years.”

 In this newsletter, I want to expand my thoughts and discuss how AI will (and has started to) affect education and language teaching.